 Want to fall into a deep slumber?
 Get youthful dewy skin?
 Want to improve your digestion?
 Rejuvenate your soul?
 The answer to all the above could be stashed away in the bountiful benefits of drinking herbal tea.

 Herbal tea benefits are endless and with so many different types and tisanes out there, you can pick the brew that suits you and whatever health benefits you are looking for.
 While it may come under the name ‘tea’, herbal tea shouldn’t be confused as being one of the true tea types.
 There are only five true tea types and they come from the Camellia Sinensis plant, you probably know them as green, white, black, oolong, and pu’erh tea.
-Herbal tea on the other hand is an infusion of herbs and spices and tend to be caffeine-free and low or even free of calories, making it one of the healthiest drinks you could hope for.
-Let’s take a deeper dive into all the herbal tea benefits you could hope for.
+Herbal tea on the other hand is an infusion of herbs and spices and tends to be caffeine-free and low or even free of calories, making it one of the healthiest drinks you could hope for.

 What Is Herbal Tea?